 - the suspect may flee.

-The aforementioned system is not applicable, in its entirety, to U.S Military Personnel and others individuals under the Status of Forces Agreement (SOFA).
+The aforementioned system is not applicable, in its entirety, to U.S Military Personnel and other individuals under the Status of Forces Agreement (SOFA).

-If you, your friends or family are being questioned for a crime in Korea, it is advisable to, promptly, retain a proactive English-Speaking Korean Criminal Defense Attorney with substantial experience working with non-Koreans.
+If you, your friends, or your family are being questioned for a crime in Korea, it is advisable to, promptly, retain a proactive English-Speaking Korean Criminal Defense Attorney with substantial experience working with non-Koreans.
 We highly recommend utilizing the services of a senior retired Korean court judge.
+To consult with us please: Schedule a Call with an Attorney.